yangshun/create-ts-fast/README.md

 - `tsconfig.json`: Base TypeScript config.
 Used when developing
 - `tsconfig.build.json`: TypeScript config used when building, emits build artifacts within `dist`
 - `dist`: Directory containing generated files.
 The contents of this directory is published
-- `.github/workflows/ci.yml`: GitHub action that runs typechecking and tests
+- `.github/workflows/ci.yml`: GitHub action that runs typechecks and tests